glific/glific/README.md

 For Postgres, for the development server, we default to using postgres/postgres/postgres as the username/password/machine name.
 This is configurable

-We tested and developed against the following version:
+We tested and developed against the following versions:

 ```bash
     - postgres : v13.x, v14.x